 5) Its design is not versatile: the flag can't be reproduced well on miniature items or in the largest flag sizes; and it appears crooked when hung vertically.

-6) It uses tiny pictures and dates instead of bold color patterns and symbols, like those found in good flag designs.
+6) It uses tiny pictures and dates: it should instead use bold color patterns and emblems, like those found in good flag designs.